 A necessary setting that we highly recommend is to set your child’s accounts with the accurate year of birth to ensure appropriate safe-chat mode is activated.
 Safe-chat mode will be automatically applied for users that are under 13 and will restrict chat to only those who are ‘approved friends’.
 Please note, specifying the age of your child does not filter the content within games.
 All players can access all games within Roblox.

 The Roblox Parental Control Settings also provide the option for a ‘Parent Login’ which allows you to oversee the use of your child’s Roblox account.
 To restrict the list of games to a limited list created by the staff at Roblox, adjust settings as follows:

 - Click the Setting icon in the top right.

 - Enable the Account Restrictions.

-– Why do you think we (Parent’s) need to set up these settings on your game?
+- Why do you think we (parents or guardians) need to arrange these settings on your game?

-– Who would you tell if some was going wrong, you feel unsafe or unhappy during or after playing online games?
+- Who would you tell if something was going wrong, or you felt unsafe or unhappy during or after playing online games?

 - How can YOU stay safe when you are playing?